-Michael Keith rewrote Edgar Allen Poe’s poem The Raven to turn it into a mnemonic for pi.
+Michael Keith rewrote Edgar Allan Poe’s poem The Raven to turn it into a mnemonic for pi.
 Keith’s version follows the original quite well considering his severe constraints.
 The full poem has 18 stanzas.
 Here I include only the first and last.
 The full version can be found here.

 * * *